Military history of the United States: American Civil War (1861–1865)

-Post-Civil War era (1865–1917)
+American imperialism (1865–1917)

-Indian Wars (1865–1891)
+Indian Wars (1865–1890)

 After the Civil War, population expansion, railroad construction, and the culling of the buffalo herds heightened military tensions on the Great Plains.
 Specifically, according to Colville scholar Dina Gilio-Whitaker in her book As Long as Grass Grows, "While the railroads wreaked havoc on Indian lives in numerous ways, one of the most destructive and tragic outcomes of the United States' industrial expansion was the near extermination of the Plains buffalo herds, with the railroads as the strategic prerequisite to carry out the plan".
 So extreme was the buffalo extermination that by the 1890s fewer than one thousand remained, scattered mostly on private ranches.
 Several tribes, especially the Sioux and Comanche, fiercely resisted confinement to reservations.
 The main role of the Army was to keep indigenous peoples on reservations and to end their wars against settlers and each other, William Tecumseh Sherman and Philip Sheridan were in charge.
 A famous victory for the Plains Nations was the Battle of the Little Big Horn in 1876, when Col. George Armstrong Custer and two hundred plus members of the 7th Cavalry were killed by a force consisting of Native Americans from the Lakota, Northern Cheyenne, and Arapaho nations.
-The last significant conflict came in 1891 and ended in the Wounded Knee Massacre.
+The last significant conflict came in 1890 and ended in the Wounded Knee Massacre.